• Skip to primary navigation

 Finding the perfect substitute for shredded coconut can turn your recipes from good to great.

-We’ve all been there: mid-recipe, only to discover the shredded coconut is missing!
 No need to scrap your baking plans or rush to the store.

-The 5 Best Substitutes for Shredded Coconut
+5 Best Replacements for Shredded Coconut

 SubstituteKey CharacteristicsProper Ratio